sriramvasan/resumeRanking/README.md

 1. POST /extract-criteria

 * Description: Extracts key ranking criteria from a provided job description file.
-* Input: Multipart form-data with the key file containing the job description file.
+* Input: Multipart form-data with the key `file` containing the job description file.

 2. POST /score-resumes

 * Description: Scores resumes based on provided criteria and returns scores in a CSV format.
-* Input: Multipart form-data with the key criteria containing a JSON string of criteria and files containing multiple resume files.
+* Input: Multipart form-data with the key `criteria` containing a string of criteria and `files` containing multiple resume files.

 ## Usage